marcin-milinski/workshop/README.md

 Trainign files are placed in `/web/app/src` folder and the whole project is built upon great "Docker running Nginx, PHP-FPM, Composer, MySQL and PHPMyAdmin" start pack.
 It can be downloaded from https://github.com/nanoninja/docker-nginx-php-mysql

+If you want to run these examples, scroll down for the instruction.

 Some examples my not work due to the missing dependencies eg. database, the aim of this training is just to show the proper way of creating better software.

 ## SOLID Principles